Mouna Chebbah: National team

-She participated in the 2009 World Championship in China, where Tunisia placed 14th, and Chebbah was among the top ten goalscorers.
+She participated in the 2009 World Championship in China, where Tunisia placed 14th, and Chebbah was among the top ten goal scorers.

 Chebbah played the final of the 2010 Africa Nations Championship, where Tunisia lost against Angola.
 She was voted best player of the tournament.

 In 2011 she participated in the 2011 World Women's Handball Championship in Brazil, where the Tunisian team placed 18th.
-At the 2012 African Women's Handball Championship in Morocco, where Tunisia placed second behind Angola, Chebbah was selected to the All-Tournament Team, and was voted best player of the championship.
-She participated at the 2013 World Women's Handball Championship in Serbia, where Tunisia placed 17th.
+At the 2012 African Women's Handball Championship in Morocco, where Tunisia placed second behind Angola, Chebbah was selected to the All-Tournament Team, and was voted the best player of the championship.
+She participated in the 2013 World Women's Handball Championship in Serbia, where Tunisia placed 17th.

 At the 2014 African Women's Handball Championship, she won a gold medal with the Tunisian team, which defeated DR Congo in the final.

 At the 2015 World Women's Handball Championship in Denmark, Chebbah was among the top ten goal scorers, while Tunisia placed 21st in the championship.